 CTG is highly committed to protecting vulnerable persons and will make every reasonable effort to protect them, in particular women and children from the local communities in which CTG has operations, from abuse and neglect.
-To that end, the company has developed a Safeguarding Policy which provides all Stakeholders with effective and clear mechanisms to prevent, detect and report, abuse and neglect.
+CTG's Safeguarding and PSEAH Policy provides all Stakeholders with effective and clear mechanisms to prevent, detect and report, abuse and neglect.
 Any such behavior is in breach of the high standards required by CTG Stakeholders by this Code of Conduct, however, in light of recent issues within the humanitarian sphere, the GGC feels it is important to specifically address sexual harassment and sexual exploitation and abuse.